lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 ## C. 1.
 Spellcasting.

-In comparison with (true) paladins, cavaliers gain Command, Cloak of Fear and Greater Command, but lose Miscast Magic, Holy Smite and Raise Dead.
+In comparison with (true class) paladins, cavaliers gain Command, Cloak of Fear and Greater Command, but lose Miscast Magic, Holy Smite and Raise Dead.
 For new spells, they gain Shield of Faith at spell level 1, Shield Other and Divine Retaliation at spell level 2 and Heroism and Hold the Line at spell level 3.

 Shield of Faith is a fighting self-buff and Shield Other is essentially Sanctuary Other.
 Heroism is a party buff inspired by similar named spells and Hold the Line continues the theme of physical mobility and anti-dragon fighting by giving immunity to knockback.